 Permanent residency in Japan

-Expats applying for permanent residency in Japan can do so through a points-based system, which is usually utilised by Highly Skilled Foreign Professionals, or they can apply based on their length of residency and other factors.
-Points are awarded based on factors, including profession, work experience, academic qualifications, age, achievements, salary and knowledge of the Japanese language.
+If you are applying for permanent residency in Japan, you can do so through a points-based system, which is usually utilised by Highly Skilled Foreign Professionals, or you can apply based on your length of residency and other factors.
+Points are awarded based on factors such as your profession, work experience, academic qualifications, age, achievements, salary, and knowledge of the Japanese language.

 Useful links

-*Visa and work permit requirements are subject to change at short notice, and expats are advised to contact their nearest Japanese embassy or consulate for the latest information.
+Visa and work permit requirements are subject to change at short notice, so you are advised to contact your nearest Japanese embassy or consulate for the latest information.

 Expat Health Insurance